easafe/purescript-flame/README.md

 -- | The model represents the state of the app type Model = Int

--- | This datatype is used to signal events to `update` data Message = Increment | Decrement
+-- | Data type used to represent events data Message = Increment | Decrement

 -- | Initial state of the app